dgdimick/ARC-210-DCS-Display/README.md

 - Realistic interface modeled after the ARC-210 radio
 - Powered by two ESP32-S3-WROOM-1 N16R8 boards — uses USB or 5V supply
 - ILI9488 3.5" SPI TFT display (480x320) — powered by the control board
-- Support for rotary encoders and momentary switches
+- Support for digital rotary encoders, rotary switches, and momentary switches
 - Optional WS2812 LEDs for backlighting
 - DCSBIOS integration for in-game control and feedback
 - Red screen when DCSBIOS link has not been activated